DANS-KNAW/dans-scala-lib/README.md

             </repository>
         </repositories>

-2. Include a dependency on this library (but use the latest version!):
+2. Include a dependency on this library.
+The version should of course be set to the latest version (or left out, if it is managed by an ancestor `pom.xml`).

         <dependency>
             <groupId>nl.knaw.dans.lib</groupId>